MattMcFarland/rot-web-api/README.md

 ## Examples

-When server is running, you can navigate to the root url to see a very basic example of API usage.
+When the server is running, you can navigate to the root url to see a very basic example of API usage.

 There is an [example server running on heroku](http://rogue-api.herokuapp.com/) right now, if you would like to give it a test drive.
 That being said, I highly recommend you check out the [documentation on apiary](http://docs.roguelike.apiary.io/#), as it includes live examples and hits the same server endpoints, anyway.